CMG announces organizational change to strengthen commercial execution and drive innovation in key business areas | BOE Report

-CALGARY, Alberta – Today, Computer Modelling Group Ltd. (“CMG”, “Company”) Chief Executive Office & Director Pramod Jain announced leadership changes and new appointments to his team.
+CALGARY, Alberta – Today, Computer Modelling Group Ltd. (“CMG”) Chief Executive Officer & Director Pramod Jain announced leadership changes and new appointments to his team.
 These changes represent a critical step to drive the company’s transformation and position CMG for solid financial performance and sustainable growth.

 “Since joining CMG, I have been impressed with the technical talent and depth of innovation here.
 CMG’s software is helping solve some of the industry’s most pressing challenges, from complex field development planning to meeting emission reduction goals.
 I recognized that we needed new commercial and shared services capabilities at the senior leadership level to support innovation and future development at the company.
 To this end, I am excited to announce the addition of several new team members.
 Their bench strength will allow us to serve our customers better; by communicating more effectively, responding to requirements, being in the markets where they need us and continuing to hire the right people to execute our strategy,” said Pramod Jain.